srikanthkakumanu/do-java/app/src/main/java/collections/notes.md

 * Does **NOT allow duplicates**.
 * It models the mathematical set abstraction.
 * Allows at most **one NULL value only**.
+* HashSet is fastest and LinkedHashSet is faster and TreeSet is slow performant compared to other two.

 ## **SortedSet**